Privacy Policy

 How does Brand Property collect personal information about me?

-In addition to information submitted through the Brand Property website or provided directly to Brand Property or Brand Property partners or franchisees as a prospective seller or purchaser of a property, Brand Property may collect information about you from the following sources:
+In addition to information submitted through the Brand Property website or provided directly to Brand Property or Brand Property partners or franchisees as a prospective seller or purchaser of a property, tenant or landlord, Brand Property may collect information about you from the following sources:

 What type of personal information does Brand Property collect about me?

-Brand Property may collect any of the following information about you if you are a prospective vendor, purchaser or landlord of real estate:
+Brand Property may collect any of the following information about you if you are a prospective vendor, purchaser, landlord or client of real estate:

 If you are a prospective tenant for a rental property, Brand Property may collect the following additional information from you: